codewars/docs/content/references/moderator-features.md

   - Force recalculation of broken satisfaction rating,
   - Force solution affected by the grouping bug to appear on the kata solutions page,
 - Ensure quality of content:
-  -Unpublish unapprovable or severely broken beta kata,
+  - Unpublish unapprovable or severely broken beta kata,
 - Hide solutions which can be considered spoilers,
 - Approve changes to documentation.